Program: Infancy and Early Childhood Program

-The Early Childhood Program at Surrey Place is seeking a Speech-Language Pathologist.
+The Infancy and Early Childhood Program at Surrey Place is seeking a Speech-Language Pathologist.
 The Speech-Language Pathologist works as part of an interdisciplinary team to enhance the communication skills and quality of life of children with developmental disabilities through speech-language assessment, treatment, consultation, research, education and outreach.
-The Speech-Language Pathologist will provide early intervention and will assist in the development of Ontario Autism Program related work.

 May include, but are not limited to:

-- Demonstrated experience working with children and participating on an interdisciplinary team an asset
+- Demonstrated experience working in a Preschool Speech and Language Program and participating on an interdisciplinary team an asset.

 Surrey Place is an equal opportunity employer.
 Candidates from diverse groups are encouraged to apply.
 If you are contacted for an interview and require accommodation appropriate arrangements will be made to assist you through this process.
 We thank all applicants in advance for their interest; however only those selected for an interview will be contacted.